ISABELSARAH1206/Sales-Data-Cleaning/README.md

 To replace the desired columns or lines , select the desired columns -> go to home tab -> click find & replace
 ![image](https://github.com/user-attachments/assets/6604bc3c-acc6-49ec-b056-da87460052fd)
 type the existing text or value in the "find what" and the text or value that should be replaced in the "replace with "
+## 6. Sort
+we can sort the elements by making a table and then click the arrow near the header , and then click sort A to Z or click old to new or click new to old

 # QUERIES RELATED TO ABOVE WORK
 1. **What are missing values, and how do you handle them?**